The Church's Weaknesses

 The immaterial nature of priestly work provides no metric for the clergy to gauge their results; a pastor can guide their flocks for months or years without knowing if they have been moved spiritually.
 There are several reasons for this:

 - The effects of pastoral work are mostly indirect.
-Administration and programs do play a role in spiritual development, but its unclear clear how.
+Administration and programs do play a role in spiritual development, but it is unclear how.

 - Many factors controlling a church's success or failure is outside of their control.